philophilo/fire_k8s/README.md

 ### Continuous Integration (CI)
 A push to master or merge into master will trigger `terraform plan` on Circleci and `terraform apply -auto-approve`.
 Otherwise any other branches will run `terraform plan`.
 These are run using `make deploy` as seen in the [Circlci configuration](https://github.com/philophilo/fire_k8s/blob/master/.circleci/config.yml#L71).

 The deployment can also be triggered from [fire_app](https://github.com/philophilo/fire_app) on a push to master or merge to master. fire_app [deletes](https://github.com/philophilo/fire_app/blob/master/.circleci/config.yml#L52) the existing `BACKEND_IMAGE` environment variable in the project and creates [a new one](https://github.com/philophilo/fire_app/blob/master/.circleci/config.yml#L53) with the updated tag through the Circleci api.
-Deployments from this repository will therefore have the lastest tag or version of the image for deployment
+Deployments from this repository will therefore have the lastest tag or version of the image for deployment.
+The variable appears in `k8s/app/backend-deployment.yaml`.

 ### Accessing the cluster
 Kubectl commands are available after `make deploy`

+### Accessing the application
+After a few minutes, when changes have been propagated, the application can be accessed through `DOMAIN` variable in a browser.